 - names containing obscene or offensive language

-- names expressing a value judgment or political statement
+- names expressing a value judgment or political message

 There is no hierarchy of rights in the edu.au domain space.
 The use of a trademark or business name does not imply authority to use a domain name, and these restrictions apply irrespective of the connection the applicant may have to the proposed domain name.